A MaNGA about the Legacy I: Connecting the Assembly of Stellar Halo with the Average Star Formation History in Low-Redshift Massive Galaxies: Results

 Finally, we put our index measurements on a model grid using the simple stellar population (SSP) predictions based on the empirical MILES \citep{VazdekisMNRAS2010} and semi-empirical sMILES stellar libraries \citep{KnowlesMNRAS2019, KnowlesMNRAS2023}.
 The semi-empirical libraries extend the coverage of the parameter spaces, especially for the \alphafe{}.
 In short, the sMILES library performed differential corrections on individual MILES stars whose \alphafe{} values have been measured by \citep{MiloneMNRAS2011}.
-The \alphafe{} in the sMILES library covers the range from −0.2 to +0.6 dex in steps of 0.2 dex, particularly useful for massive ETGs with on average super-Solar \alph{} abundance.
+The \alphafe{} in the sMILES library covers the range from −0.2 to +0.6 dex in steps of 0.2 dex, particularly useful for massive ETGs with, on average, super-Solar \alph{} abundance.
 Figure \ref{fig:sspgrid} shows the SSP indices, which are measured after being smoothed to the same resolution (\sig$\sim 300\ \rm km/s$ at $\lambda\mathrm{=5000}$\r{A}) as our spectra.
 The red arrows indicate the general direction of increasing metallicity (thick) and increasing \alphafe{} (thin).
-Previous studies have shown some evidence of IMF variation in massive ETGs where the center tends to be more bottom-heavy than the outskirts.
+Previous studies have shown some evidence of IMF variation in massive ETGs, with the centers being more bottom-heavy than the outskirts.
 Therefore, we present the model grids with two different IMFs, a bottom-heavy IMF: bimodal IMF $\gamma=2.8$ (red dotted line) and the Milky Way-like IMF Universal Kroupa \citep{KroupaMNRAS2001} (blue dashed line).
+Because the galaxies in our sample have, in general, old stellar populations, we set the stellar age of both grids to 10 Gyr.

 Figure \ref{fig:sspgrid} makes it clear that the two composite indices cannot trace the variation of \alphafe{} and metallicity perfectly.
 According to these SSP models, the massive galaxies in our samples all have super-Solar \alphafe{} at around 0.4 dex and a sub-to-near Solar total metallicity.
-All samples show clear negative metallicity gradients and flat \alphafe{} radial profiles.
+All samples show clear negative metallicity gradients and flat radial profiles of \alphafe{}.
 While it is difficult to more qualitatively interpolate the grids to disentangle the exact \alphafe{} and metallicity values of our samples, the empirical trends we inferred from the comparisons of index gradients still stand:

 \begin{itemize}